TMason11095/anki-japanese-flashcard-manager-backend/README.md

 * newDecks - Used to map newDecks (in-between deck for the program to check and see if any additional cards need to be moved from resourceDeck along with it.) using the deckTag.
   * kanji - Name of the deck that holds new kanji that you've just started learning or want to learn. (ex.
 "NewKanji")
 * learningDecks - Used to map decks using the deckTag that you're learning from.
   * kanji - Name of the deck that holds kanji that you're learning. (ex.
-"LearningDecks")
+"LearningKanji")
 * noteTags - Used to identify the type or use of a note from their tags.
 ![image](https://github.com/TMason11095/anki-japanese-flashcard-manager/assets/134988352/757aeba4-2fba-4660-8d9e-1e48446a790f)
   * kanjiId - Name of the prefix used to find the kanji's id. (ex. "kid:")